 These cleansing oils are designed to rinse off without leaving any residue on the skin.
 So even though you’re using oil all over, there’s no greasy residue or film left behind (and also why they are so great for those with oily skin)!

-Beauty Of Joseon is a universally loved brand, and I was excited to see how this goes.
+The Beauty of Joseon brand has gained enormous popularity quickly due to their well-performing products, especially their first hit, the Beauty of Joseon Dynasty Cream*.
+It’s a universally loved brand, and I was excited to see how this goes.

-Who is Beauty Of Joseon Ginseng Cleansing Oil for?
+Who is the Beauty Of Joseon Ginseng Cleansing Oil for?

 For those with normal to dry skin.
 Those with acne-prone skin should think twice before buying this product because it might break you out.